Ferari Fauj

-Ferari Fauj is a 2002 Indian Bengali-language film directed by Prasanta Bal.
-The film is based on Ferari Fauj, a famous Bengali play by Utpal Dutt.
-Victor Banerjee is the cinematographer of the film.
-Set against the backdrop of the revolutionary movement for Indian independence, it narrates the tale of some Indian revolutionaries who form an uprising against the British colonialism in India.
-It stars Soumitra Chatterjee, Debashree Roy, Mithun Chakraborty, Sabyasachi Chakraborty, Lily Chakravarty, Debraj Ray, Indrani Haldar, Kunal Mitra, Kaushik Sen and Debesh Roy Choudhury.
-The Background score of the film was composed by V Balsara.
+Ferari Fauj is a 2002 Indian Bengali-language period political drama film co-written and directed by Prasanta Bal.
+Produced by Srijani Chitram Pvt Ltd, the film was based on the play of the same name written by Utpal Dutt.
+It stars an ensemble cast consisting of Soumitra Chatterjee, Mithun Chakraborty, Debashree Roy, Sabyasachi Chakraborty, Lily Chakravarty, Debraj Ray, Indrani Haldar, Kunal Mitra, Kaushik Sen and Debesh Roy Chowdhury in the main leads, with Shobha Sen and Victor Banerjee in a special appearances.
+The Background score of the film was composed by V. Balsara.Victor Banerjee is the cinematographer of the film.
+Set in 1932 against the backdrop of the revolutionary movement for Indian independence, it narrates the tale of some Indian revolutionaries who form an uprising against the British colonialism in India.

 Plot

-Ashok, an Indian revolutionary bombards the jeep of the police-super Wilmort and accidentally drops his muffler while evading, which Brajen Chowdhury, the zamindar of Bhubandanga identifies to be his.
+Ashok Chatterjee, an Indian revolutionary bombards the jeep of the police-super Wilmort and accidentally drops his muffler while evading, which Brajen Chowdhury, the zamindar of Bhubandanga identifies to be his.
 Ashok meets schoolmaster Debabrata Bose and his revolutionary team at Nilkuthi.
 Debabrata Bose informs Ashok that he has been instructed by Shanti Roy, the mentor of their team to stay at Sirajul's house as he will not be able to return his home because Brajen Chowdhury has identified his muffler after the bombing.
 Radha gives a letter of Shanti Roy to Ashok who reads it and finds that they have been instructed to meet at the graveyard tomorrow.
 When they gather at the graveyard, schoolmaster Debabrata Bose reveals Shanti Roy's plan that they have to dig down a tunnel from Radha's house to the graveyard.
 In the middle of their conversation they discover police over a distance.
 Everyone flees while Ashok chased by dogs takes resort to his house and meets his family after a long time.
 Unfortunately police arrives and arrests Ashok.
 Sirajul gives Shanti Roy's letter to schoolmaster Debabrata Bose who reads it at once and tells others that Ashok has been arrested.
 Jyotirmoy and Kumud fume that Ashok went to meet his family despite Shanti Roy's instruction not to go his home.
 Schoolmaster Debabrata Bose says that Ashok has done so out of an emotional interest.
 Kumud again fumes at Debabrata Bose and says that there is no room for emotion in revolution.
 He tells Debabrata Bose to leave his post if he entertains this idea of being an emotional fool.
 To this Debabrata Bose counter argues why Kumud secretly meets Debjani Dasgupta.
 Everyone at once wants to know who Debjani Dasgupta is and Debabrata Bose reveals that she is the daughter of Hiten Dasgupta.
 Now everyone fumed with Kumud thinks that it is Kumud who is a spy of Hiten Dasgupta and chases him down the tunnel to kill him but Radha finally stands between them and urges not to kill Kumud.
 They spare him.